-What Is A Tree Collar?
-Let’s be honest- even on the best tree, the bottom part is naked and ugly.
-The stand, screws, metal pole (if artificial) and any other unsightly parts are not great to look at.
-It takes away that Christmas magic real quick.
+Even on the best natural tree, the bottom portion is naked and ugly!
+A The stand, screws, metal pole (if artificial) and any other unsightly parts take away that Christmas magic real quick!
+A good tree collar “finishes” the tree and polishes all that up to be more aesthetically pleasing.

-This is our tree collar.
-Two years ago, I waited until December to grab this and ended up having to drive to another city to grab it because it was sold out online… don’t be me!
+This is our tree collar this year -its four years old!
+I waited until December to grab this and ended up having to drive to another city because it was sold out online…and then I had to try and put it on an already decorated tree!

-Below are large tree collars meant for larger trees.
-Take note of measurements if you are looking for a very substantially sized tree:
+Below are large Christmas tree collars meant for a more substantially sized tree, about 8ft or more:

-There are some great ones on this list!
-All are in stock at the time of hitting publish on this post.
+All are in stock at this time of the most latest publishing date on this post.

 Christmas Tree Collar Sizes

-Will a tree skirt work just as well?
-While it is true that a Christmas tree skirt is the same basic idea as a skirt, it doesn’t provide the same coverage.
-A skirt simply makes the floor around the tree look cozy and polished.
+Will a tree skirt work just as well as a collar?
+While it is true that a Christmas tree skirt is the same basic idea as a skirt, it doesn’t provide the same purpose.
+A tree skirt spreads out around the tree base like a round blanket, providing a polished place to put presents on.
+Generally people pick one or the other.

 A Christmas tree collar offers height.
 The tree collar dresses up the ugly parts of the tree base that may be sticking out, the tree trunk, and that awkward area between the floor and branches.
 The skirt simply can’t cover all that up.
 An added bonus is the collar is better for those who have toddlers and pets in the home.